jajavaa/sdev4/lab1/README.md

 Surface Class

--.This class has 3 private member variables:
+- This class has 3 private member variables:
-  -. name (String) – name of the surface
+  - name (String) – name of the surface
-  - .length (double) - length of the surface
+  - length (double) - length of the surface
-  - .width (double) - width of the surface
+  - width (double) - width of the surface
-- .Constructor which initialises the 3 member variables using a parameter list
+- Constructor which initialises the 3 member variables using a parameter list
-- .Appropriate Getter() methods
+- Appropriate Getter() methods
-- .A calcArea() method which calculates and returns the area as a double
+- A calcArea() method which calculates and returns the area as a double

 Material Class (abstract)